 - 85% of domestic violence victims are women.

 - Historically, females have been most often victimized by someone they knew.

 - Females who are 20-24 years of age are at the greatest risk of nonfatal intimate partner violence.

 - Most cases of domestic violence are never reported to the police.

 The following events taking place this week are a sampling of Molly Maid franchisees getting involved in their local communities:

-Tim Rixstine of Bloomington-Normal, Ill. has teamed up with Neville House for the 1st Annual “Taking Steps to End Domestic Violence” run/walk on Oct.
-17. To find out more about the story behind this event, click here Link opens in a new tab.
+- Tim Rixstine of Bloomington-Normal, Ill., has teamed up with Neville House for the 1st Annual “Taking Steps to End Domestic Violence” run/walk on Oct.
+17.

-Marshall and Kim Patton of Midland, Texas are hosting the 2nd Annual “Concert of Hope Link opens in a new tab” on Oct.
+- Marshall and Kim Patton of Midland, Tex., are hosting the 2nd Annual “Concert of Hope” on Oct.
 17 to benefit SAFE PLACE of the Permian Basin.

 To find out more information on domestic violence statistics, visit our website.